Buildings damaged but no tsunami warning for Solomon Islands after 7.0 earthquake | Science-Environment

 Buildings damaged but no tsunami warning for Solomon Islands after 7.0 earthquake

-Authorities in the Solomon Islands said no tsunami warning would be issued after two powerful earthquakes struck on Tuesday, damaging Australia's embassy and the airport and triggering power cuts in the capital Honiara.
+Authorities in the Solomon Islands said no tsunami warning would be issued after two powerful earthquakes struck on Tuesday, damaging Australia's embassy, the airport and shopping malls and triggering power cuts in the capital, Honiara.

-Authorities in the Solomon Islands said no tsunami warning would be issued after two powerful earthquakes struck on Tuesday, damaging Australia's embassy and the airport and triggering power cuts in the capital Honiara.
+Authorities in the Solomon Islands said no tsunami warning would be issued after two powerful earthquakes struck on Tuesday, damaging Australia's embassy, the airport and shopping malls and triggering power cuts in the capital, Honiara.
 The first quake hit offshore at a depth of 15 km (9 miles), about 16 km southwest of the area of Malango, said the United States Geological Survey which initially put its magnitude at 7.3 before revising it down to magnitude 7.0.

+A second quake, with a magnitude of 6.0, struck nearby 30 minutes later.
+"We have sent a chopper up to fly over, to verify the scope and scale of damage," Brian Tomu, a public affairs official with the National Disaster Management Office, told Reuters by telephone.

+The disaster authority's focus was Guadalcanal island, where Honiara is located, and nearest to the epicentre, he said.
+People rushed out of offices in panic, seeking higher ground in the aftermath of the large earthquake, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)